addy-1406/Chat-App/README.md

 ### Features

-- User sign up and login
+- User registration and login
-- Search for other users and create a personal chat
+- Discover and initiate personal as well as group chats
 - Add and remove users from a group chat
 - Send and receive real-time messages